Drum kit: Drum screen

-In some styles or settings, such as country music clubs or churches, small venues, or when a live recording is being made, the drummer may use a transparent Perspex or Plexiglas drum screen (also known as a drum shield) to dampen the onstage volume of the drums.
+In some styles or settings—such as country music clubs or churches, small venues, or when a live recording is being made—the drummer may use a transparent Perspex or Plexiglas drum screen (also known as a drum shield) to dampen the onstage volume of the drums.
 A screen that completely surrounds the drum kit is known as a drum booth.
-In live sound applications, drum shields are used so that the audio engineer can have more control over the volume of drums that the audience hears through the PA system mix or to reduce the overall volume of the drums, as a way to reduce the overall volume of the band in the venue.
-In some recording studios, foam and fabric baffles are used in addition to or in place of clear panels.
-The drawback with foam/cloth baffle panels is that the drummer cannot see other performers, the record producer or the audio engineer well.
+In live sound applications, drum shields are used so that the audio engineer can have more control over the volume of drums that the audience hears through the PA system mix, or to reduce the overall volume of the drums, as a way to reduce the overall volume of the band.
+In some recording studios, foam and fabric baffles are used in addition to, or in place of, clear panels.
+The drawback with foam/cloth baffle panels is that the drummer cannot see other performers, the record producer, or the audio engineer very well.

 Carpets

-Drummers often bring a carpet, mats or rugs to venues to prevent the bass drum and hi-hat stand from "crawling" (moving away) on a slippery surface from the drum head striking the bass drum.
-The carpet also reduces short reverberation (which is generally but not always an advantage), and helps to prevent damage to the flooring or floor coverings.
-In shows where multiple drummers will bring their kits onstage over the night, it is common for drummers to mark the location of their stands and pedals with tape, to allow for quicker positioning of a kits in a drummer's accustomed position.
-Bass drums and hi-hat stands commonly have retractable spikes to help them to grip surfaces such as carpet, or stay stationary (on hard surfaces) with rubber feet.
+Drummers often bring a carpet, mats, or rugs to venues to prevent the bass drum and hi-hat stand from "crawling" (moving away) on a slippery surface, which can be caused by the drum head striking the bass drum.
+The carpet also reduces short reverberations (which is generally but not always an advantage), and helps to prevent damage to the flooring or floor coverings.
+In shows where multiple drummers will bring their kits onstage over the night, it is common for drummers to mark the location of their stands and pedals with tape, to allow for quicker positioning of a kit to a drummer's accustomed position.
+Bass drums and hi-hat stands commonly have retractable spikes, to help them grip surfaces such as carpet, or rubber feet, to remain stationary on hard surfaces.

 Practice equipment

 Drummers use a variety of accessories when practicing.
-Metronomes and beat counters are used to develop a sense of a steady pulse.
+Metronomes and beat counters are used to develop a sense of a steady beat.
 Drum muffling pads may be used to lessen the volume of drums during practicing.
 A practice pad, held on the lap, on a leg, or mounted on a stand, is used for near-silent practice with drumsticks.
 A set of practice pads mounted to simulate an entire drum kit is known as a practice kit.
-In the 2010s, these have largely been superseded by electronic drums, which can be listened to with headphones for quiet practice and kits with non-sounding mesh heads.
+In the 2010s, these have largely been superseded by electronic drums, which can be listened to with headphones for quiet practice and by kits with non-sounding mesh heads.